milad-2003/SQLite-practice/README.md

 # SQLite-practice
-I created this repository while learning sqlite3 in python The commits are a step by step tutorial for learning the main things we can do with sqlite3 library in python
+I created this repository while learning about sqlite3 in python.

+The commits are a brief, step by step tutorial for learning the main things we can do with sqlite3 module in python.